keyboardDrummer/typeless/README.md

 An [LSP server](https://microsoft.github.io/language-server-protocol) is a program that can be used by an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) to provide editing support for a programming language.
 Typeless is an LSP server for JavaScript that provides the same level of editor tooling for JavaScript as programmers get when using TypeScript.
 To do this, Typeless asks programmers to provide tests that it uses to analyse the code.
+Editor tooling provided by Typeless includes:

+- Inline syntax and semantic errors
+- Code completion, variable hover tooltips and function call help
+- Code navigation such as go to definition and find references
+- Assisted rename refactoring

+Unlike other editor tooling available for JavaScript, Typeless does not require annotations and works smoothly across function boundaries.

 ### Great, how do I get it?
 Typeless is currently in the design phase and can't be used.
 If you're interested in this tool, please star the GitHub page or upvote the newspost that brought you here.
 If you want to comment on the Typeless specification and have no please to do so, please leave your comment in a GitHub issue.